Configuring IIS to support Estonian Digital ID-card for authentication

 Tab Subject

-Here we describe certificate subject as usual.
-If we want to use different DNS aliases or common name for any reason is not FQDN, then it is necessary to describe SAN DNS names in this tab too!
+The certificate subject is described here as usual.
+If different DNS aliases are needed, or the common name is not the FQDN for any reason, it is necessary to describe SAN DNS names in this tab too!

 Subject example configuration